High-speed rail in Canada: Vancouver–Seattle

-The terminus on the Canadian side is proposed to be located at King George station in Surrey.
+The terminus on the Canadian side was proposed for King George station in Surrey.
 This would leave passengers at the end of a public transit SkyTrain line to downtown Vancouver, a 40-minute addition to the trip.
 Surrey is east of Vancouver.

-A second option is to run the line to Bridgeport in Richmond, BC.
+A second option is to run the line to Bridgeport in Richmond.
 That is a 20-minute ride on SkyTrain to downtown Vancouver.

 The State of Washington completed in December 2020 an ultra-high-speed study titled, "Cascadia High Speed Ground Transportation".
 The Cascadia ultra-high-speed ground transportation (UHSGT) system would connect people and communities increase economic competitiveness, and improve quality of life across the Cascadia megaregion.
 This fast, safe predictable way to travel would connect the metro areas of Vancouver, Seattle, and Portland.

 Montreal–Boston/New York

-In 2000, the United States Federal Railroad Administration proposed an accelerated line running at speeds of 200 km/h between Boston and Montreal in order to link with the Acela Express and Northeast Regional service from Washington, D.C., to Boston and to serve northern New England communities along the route.
+In 2000, the United States Federal Railroad Administration proposed an accelerated line running at speeds of 200 km/h between Boston and Montreal to link with the Acela Express and Northeast Regional service from Washington, D.C., to Boston and to serve northern New England communities along the route.
 The first phase of the study, which included public hearings, was conducted in 2002 with the participation of the states of Massachusetts, New Hampshire, and Vermont.
 The second phase of the study was cancelled after New Hampshire withdrew its support.

-In the 1970s, the Mayor of Montreal, Jean Drapeau, announced his project to build a TGV (high-speed line) to New York in order to replace the slow and unreliable Adirondack service operated by Amtrak.
+In the 1970s, the Mayor of Montreal, Jean Drapeau, announced his project to build a TGV (high-speed line) to New York to replace the slow and unreliable Adirondack service operated by Amtrak.
 In 2001, Mayor Pierre Bourque tried to revive the TGV to New York project.
-The topic has also been discussed between the governor of New York and the premier of Quebec, but no progress was made after a pre-feasibility study in 2003.
+The topic was also discussed between the governor of New York and the premier of Quebec, but no progress was made after a pre-feasibility study in 2003.
 The line is problematic because most of the investment would need to be made through the sparsely populated Adirondack Mountains north of Albany.
 Between Albany and New York, relatively fast and frequent rail service is already available.